Have you seen one of

 can use is to brighten the existing color with white.

-work out, but it can be used as a last resort to try and safe a part
+It doesn’t always work out, but it can be used as a last resort to try and save a part of an artwork.

 To do this, just